Notarial Errors: The Leading Cause of Rejected Florida Apostilles

 Improper Notarial Acts

-Florida notaries are permitted to perform oaths and acknowledgements and to certify certain photocopies.
-You’d be surprised at the hybrid and “designer language” that notaries sometimes use in their notarial blocks, or fail to recognize an unlawful notarial block on a pre-printed form.
+Florida notaries are authorized to perform oaths and acknowledgements and certify certain photocopies.
+However, some notaries use improper or obsolete language or fail to recognize improper notarial language on pre-printed forms.

-A Florida notary may notarize a foreign language document, but the entire notarial block must be in the English language.
+A Florida notary may notarize a foreign language document, but the notarial language must be in English.

 Online Notarization by Non-Certified Notaries

-There are notaries performing their version of “remote online notarization” in Florida who are not authorized to do so.
-Not only are these documents worthless, they will be rejected by the Florida Department of State if they are submitted for apostille.
+Some notaries perform their version of “remote online notarization” in Florida without proper authorization.
+These documents are worthless and will be rejected by the Florida Department of State if submitted for apostille.
 Only certified Florida online notaries may perform notarizations using audio/video technology.